MintMCP

 Security at MintMCP operates at multiple layers:

-Authentication layer: OAuth 2.0, SAML, and SSO integration wrap every MCP endpoint automatically.
+Authentication layer: OAuth 2.0, SAML, SSO, and SCIM-driven RBAC wrap MCP access through existing enterprise identity systems.
 Organizations connect their existing identity providers without custom development.

-Authorization layer: Virtual MCP servers expose curated tool sets to specific teams.
+Authorization layer: Virtual MCP Bundles expose curated tool sets to specific teams, roles, and agents.
 An HR team sees only HR-relevant tools; the finance team accesses financial systems exclusively.

-Monitoring layer: Real-time dashboards show server health, usage patterns, and security alerts.
+Monitoring layer: Centralized observability shows server health, usage patterns, audit logs, and security alerts.
 Administrators identify anomalies before they become incidents.

 From Shadow AI to Sanctioned AI: MintMCP's Governance Model